South African court orders Pistorius to undergo mental evaluation

 Prosecutor Gerrie Nel has argued he wanted to prevent the 27-year-old sprinter, who faces life in prison if convicted, from later appealing on the basis of a disturbed mental condition.

-But Judge Thokozile Masipa ruled that a mental assessment would ensure that Pistorius gets a fair trial, adding that she thought it "strange" that the defence had opposed the motion.
+But Judge Thokozile Masipa ruled that a mental assessment would ensure that Pistorius gets a fair trial, adding that she thought it "strange" that the Defense had opposed the motion.

 Masipa said the court would hand down the details of the assessment on Tuesday.
 It would be preferable for Pistorius to undergo the evaluation as an outpatient, she said.